BangL/mixxxcontrollermapping/README.md

 Touch gently on the side to perform pitch bend fine tuning,
 or press them down to do pausing / scratching.
-Hold shift and turn to use the quick filter.
+Hold shift, press down and turn to use the quick filter.
 Releasing the JogWheel then resets the filter.

 #### Folder/File Browsing